 Typically, a self-hosted intranet application requires a dedicated IT team to look after it.
 This can be quite costly, because you need to budget for extra resources as well as the server on which to host your intranet.
 But it does mean you have total control over server security, maintenance, and firewalls.

 Cloud intranets, on the other hand, are hosted securely in the cloud by an external provider.
-They’re usually subscription-based, so all costs – from security, hosting, updates, and maintenance – are covered in one monthly fee, and no in-house IT team is required.
+Cloud based intranets are usually subscription-based, so all costs – such as security, hosting, updates, and maintenance – are covered in one monthly fee, and no in-house IT team is required.

 What is the purpose of an intranet?

-In their youth, intranets delivered limited collaborative functionality and were little more than a static company news site with an added employee directory.
+In their youth, intranet solutions delivered limited collaborative functionality and were little more than a static company news site with an added employee directory.

 The purpose of an intranet relies on the individual needs of an organisation.
 And if your intranet lacks purpose, it will lack a clear vision – making it impossible to measure its success.
 So it’s important that you define what you want your intranet to achieve.

-- Enable employees to collaborate within a transparent and supportive environment.
+- Enabling employees to collaborate within a transparent and supportive environment

-- Share two-way corporate communications that generate employee feedback.
+- Sharing two-way corporate communications that generate employee feedback

 What are the advantages of an intranet?